CivicActions/ssp-toolkit/docs/controls/IR.md

 The CivicActions Incident Response Plan is distributed to all CivicActions team members as part of the CivicActions Handbook (<https://civicactions-handbook.readthedocs.io/en/latest/09-security/incident-response-plan>).
- The Incident Response team includes members from Security, Engineering, and Drupal Engineering teams.
+ The Incident Response team includes members from the Security Office, Operations staff, and Drupal Engineering teams.